 Wear and tear (And sometimes just bad luck) can cause your beloved Nespresso machine to break just when you need it most!

 If you notice water pooling underneath your machine or dripping from the capsule holder, it’s likely you have a leak.
-Some often conclude that their Nespresso coffee brewer has had it, and resign to throwing out and buying a new one.
-However, this leakage problem can often be quickly resolved if you locate the cause.
+Luckily buy following a few simple troubleshooting steps we can identify the problem and this leakage can often be quickly resolved.

 So, why is my Nespresso machine leaking?